 If I choose to eat, I will use the pause to decide the reason I’m eating.
 Even if it’s a “yes, I want that sleeve of Oreo’s right now because I’m stressed and mad, and it’s the only thing that is going to help me feel better.”
 I can eat it.
 But in that pause, tell myself it actually won’t change my circumstances or mood and it will take me further from my goals.The practice to pause has great power.

 4) I Shorten My Eating Window to 8 Hours Per Day

 The earlier I start eating in the day, the more food I eat.
 The later in the day I eat, the more food I eat.
 Perfect meal timing for me is 10am-6pm.
 No earlier, no later.
 This gives my body a daily fast of 16 hours, that is easy to stick to.

 5) I Eat Protein and Carbs at Every Meal.

 To keep my meals in balance, achieve satiety, and control blood sugar and insulin, I need balanced meals.
+Therefore, I try to eat a protein plus a carb with each meal.
 With insulin steady, hunger and appetite are squashed.
 Carbs are easy to eat, protein requires intention.

 6) I Drink Water Before Diet Coke